hunteramac/UE5StringTablesFromObsidianMD/TestMdToUE5StringTable/TestFilesDirectory/p_text1.md

-It was a dark and stormy knight
+It was a dark and stormy night.